-According to the DSM-V, Narcissistic Personality Disorder is a Cluster B disorder characterized by these nine criteria:
+According to the DSM-V, narcissism is characterized by these nine criteria:

-- preoccupied with fantasies of unlimited success, power, beauty, etc.
+- is preoccupied with fantasies of unlimited success, power, beauty, etc.

-- believes that s/he is “special” and can only be understood by, or associate with like-minded people
+- believes that s/he is “special” and can only be understood by or associated with like-minded people

 - requires excessive admiration